danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Abstract

 This memo describes the high level design goals of RIOT.
-The aim is to reflect community consensus on these goals and thereby guide technical discussion around specific contributions.
+The aim of this document is to help developers make design decisions that are consistent with each other, and that address the unique benefits that RIOT brings to users.

 ## Status